szym10on/owning-a-server/README.md

 **Things that will help you manage your server correctly**

-1. Having a good staff members.
+1. Having a good staff members:

 - Create your own plan for managing the server.
 Use people that know what to do and want to help you.